Giving Back: Our Support for Community Non-Profits

 San Onofre employees organize fundraising drives and beach cleanups, plant trees, and team up with local teachers to bring science to life for kids after school.
 We also provide computers, lab materials and office supplies for the local school districts.
 Knowing we can make a difference continues to inspire the employees at San Onofre to help make the community a better place to live.

 San Onofre employees volunteer thousands of hours of their own time to community service every year.
-In addition, employees also contribute in excess of $300,000 each year to charitable organizations through direct deductions from their paychecks.
+In addition, employees have contributed in excess of $300,000 each year to charitable organizations through direct deductions from their paychecks.